Quantum Mechanics in a New Light: Manifestation

-A further question may arise at this point.
-Since most measurable quantities only exist, or only have values, if and when they are actually measured, the properties of macroscopic objects cannot be accounted for in terms of the properties of microscopic objects and their interactions.
-Then what about the manifestation of the macroworld?
-Can this be understood without reference to the properties of microscopic objects?
-It can, for atoms are known to us through correlations between measurement outcomes, and subatomic particles are known to us through correlations between detector clicks.
-As their respective roles in the manifestation of macroscopic objects can be understood in terms of conditional propositions stating correlations, they do not involve properties that only exist if and when they are measured.
+A further question presses itself upon us.
+Since most measurable quantities only exist, or only have values, if and when they are measured, we cannot account for the properties of macroscopic objects in terms of the properties of microphysical objects.
+How, then, can atoms and subatomic particles be instrumental in the manifestation of the macroworld?
+How can this manifestation be understood without reference to the possessed properties of microphysical objects?
+The answer is that atoms are known to us through correlations between measurement outcomes, \footnote{Generations of students have been puzzled by the special role that the $z$~axis plays in descriptions of the stationary states of atomic hydrogen.
+If a stationary state were to describe an atom as it is by itself, the question would have no answer.
+A stationary state, however, is a probability algorithm predicated on a particular preparation.
+In describing the atom's stationary states we \emph{assume} that a particular component of its angular momentum has been measured, along with its energy and its total angular momentum.} while subatomic particles are known to us through correlations between detector clicks.
+Their respective roles in the manifestation of macroscopic objects can be described in terms of conditional propositions expressing correlations, and thus without referring to actually measured (and thus actually possessed) properties.